 Draw: Once dealt their three cards, players are allowed to discard some of their cards and get dealt new ones.
 Usually, one card at a time is changed and a round of betting follows.
 Sometimes a new card has to be ‘bought’ for a predetermined amount, which will be added to the pot.

 There are also some versions with extra jokers or wild cards, but the above ones are the most common ones you will find.

 Playing Teen Patti online

 If you want to enjoy a recreational game of Teen Patti, you can download various apps for iOS or Android and play with friends or against strangers for virtual coins.
 Finding such games is usually not difficult.

-There can be little surprise that one of our top recommendation for playing Teen Patti is the online casino ShowLion.
+There can be little surprise that one of our top recommendations for playing Teen Patti is the Indian online casino JungleRaja.